anic4cio/blue-account/README.md

 # Blue Account 💙
-Simple application to auto-download many files in a website and compress it.
+Simple application to auto-download many files in a website and compress it to send it to our corporative environment.

 ### Techs
 * Typescript